Medlar-with-Wesham: Churches

 The town has two churches.
 Christ Church, Church of England, which is a Grade II listed building, was founded in 1894.
-The minister is Revd Anne Beverley and the vicarage is situated on Mowbeck Lane.
 The church has a graveyard and an affiliated junior school adjacent.

 St Joseph's Roman Catholic was founded in 1885.
 The church also has a graveyard and an affiliated junior school adjacent, as well as an attached presbytery on Mowbreck Lane.
-The foundation stone for the church was laid, on 13 July 1884, by O'Reilly after two members of the local Billington family left funds for the construction of a Catholic church in Wesham.
+The foundation stone for the church was laid, on 13 July 1884, by Bishop O'Reilly after two members of the local Billington family left funds for the construction of a Catholic church in Wesham.
 The church was consecrated and dedicated to St Joseph on 18 March 1886 in a large ceremony, led by Robert Cornthwaite, Bishop of Leeds.
 It was opened for the public on the following Sunday, 21 March 1886.
 In 2011 the parish was linked with that of St John the Evangelist's Church, Kirkham, and in 2013 the two joined to become a single parish, the Parish of the Holy Cross.

 The Primitive Methodist chapel, located nearest to the small town square, was founded in 1895.
 In the 1970s the congregation joined with Kirkham.
 It has now been converted to private dwellings, but retains its main architectural features including foundation stones.

-Industry
+Industry and commerce

 Wesham Bakery, now the home of Fox's Biscuits and the largest current commercial concern, was opened in 1957, on the site previously occupied by Phoenix Mill.
 The factory is the home of Fox's "Rocky" biscuit.
-Nearby, on Garstang Road South is Salisbury's electrical showroom and a Chinese restaurant.
-Other small businesses, on Station Road, include a garage/tyre fitters, car sales centre, beautician, sandwich bar, hairdressers, veterinary surgeon, a pharmacy and a florist.
-There has been some recent light industrial and small business development in the north of the parish near junction 3 of the M55 motorway, where a Premier Inn motel and restaurant are also situated.
+There is also a range of small retail businesses, a number of larger retailers and some recent light industrial and small business development in the north of the parish near junction 3 of the M55 motorway.
 A private residence on Fleetwood Road is the base for a Bell UH-1 Iroquois helicopter, the only flying HUEY in the UK.